Configure an OIDC provider

 The provider must return these claims for the requested scopes:

-* **`email`** plus an honored verification signal — an explicit `email_verified: false` (or `"false"`) is rejected; an omitted `email_verified` is accepted (claim absent is not the same as unverified).
+* **`email`** plus an honored verification signal: an explicit `email_verified: false` (or `"false"`) is rejected; an omitted `email_verified` is accepted, because a missing claim is not the same as an unverified one.

 * **a role or group claim** carrying the `adminClaim` value when the user should be a platform admin.